By Susan Kansky

 Learning Qigong Tui Na

 If you are interested in learning Qigong Tui Na I recommend also learning Qigong to develop your ability to feel energy more sensitively and to have a way of clearing yourself between clients.
 Dragon and Tiger Qigong is a good place to start.
 It is

 prevent practitioner burnout.

+I have found my Qigong Tui Na and Qigong practice complement each other well.
 Progress I make in my Qigong practice shows up in my Qigong Tui Na sessions as a greater ability to feel subtle imbalances and quicker results.
 The awareness of internal blockages

 and how various areas of the body interrelate has increased my internal awareness in my own Qigong practice.
 I also am better able to help my Qigong students with their specific issues.

 Susan Kansky has 7,500 hours of training in Asian Bodywork, Energy Medicine, and Chinese health exercises.
 She has been teaching Chi Gung and Asian bodywork since 1986.